Unified Light-Matter Floquet Theory and its Application to Quantum Communication

 \section{Quantum communication}

 The light-matter entanglement discussed in the previous section can be employed in a quantum communication protocol that is robust against photon loss.
-To this end, we consider that Alice and Bob --- the two participants in the communication --- successively carry out the light-matter entanglement process described for the two-mode Jaynes-Cummings model and post-select the measurement results.
-We now proceed to explain how Greenberger-Horne-Zeilinger (GHZ) states can be employed to speed-up the light-matter entanglement generation, before delving into the details of the communication protocol in Sec.~\ref{sec:RemoteEntanglementGeneration}.
+To this end, we consider that Alice and Bob---the two participants in the communication---successively carry out the light-matter entanglement process described for the two-mode Rabi model and postselect the measurement results.
+We now proceed to explain how Greenberger-Horne-Zeilinger (GHZ) states can be employed to speedup the light-matter entanglement generation, before delving into the details of the communication protocol in Sec.~\ref{sec:RemoteEntanglementGeneration}.